Leave Policy

 By aligning your policies with sector-specific requirements and legal mandates, you can create an environment where employees feel valued during one of the most important phases of their lives.

-What are the challenges of maternity leave for employers and employees in India?[toc=Challenges]
+What are the maternity leave challenges for employers and employees in India?[toc=Challenges]

 Maternity leave is essential, but it comes with its own set of challenges for both employers and employees.
 Over the years, we’ve worked with global businesses and teams across India to navigate these hurdles, and we’ve seen how addressing them can lead to better outcomes for everyone involved.
 Let’s dive into the common challenges and how they impact both sides.